 With an increased focus on security and privacy, Google has been trying to reinvent the way the internet tracks users via tiny embedded files called cookies.
 It’s a tall order: Cookie-based advertising is the basis of the global digital advertising industry, including the ads you see on this very page.
 While reactions to Google’s new Privacy Sandbox initiative have been tepid at best, the company is expanding it from Chrome on desktops and laptops to Android phones.

-Google announced that it will bring the Privacy Sandbox to its Android platform and mobile versions of Chrome slowly, gradually introducing its component parts over the next two years.
+Google announced that it will bring the Privacy Sandbox to its Android platform via application APIs slowly, gradually introducing its component parts over the next two years.
 In addition to working with software developers to “raise the bar for user privacy,” the company is offering public comments to users.
 This move is, to a greater or lesser degree, a response to Apple’s widely lauded iOS app tracking tools introduced last year.
 Google acknowledges it: “We realize that other platforms have taken a different approach to ads privacy”—but as a business that’s essentially built on profitable advertising, it can’t take the same radical stance Apple has.

 Privacy Sandbox does away with conventional cookies, instead presenting advertisers with blocks of semi-anonymized users grouped together based on shared factors like interests, demographics, and behavior.
 It’s a less specific and more general means of targeted ads, sacrificing the hyper-specificity of the current system (where you’ll see ads for a new frying pan for days after an Amazon search) for a more general approach focused on user anonymity and safety.